Leading The Way: Adult ADHD Guidelines

 The First Guidelines for the Clinical Diagnosis and Treatment of Adult ADHD in the United States

-Healthcare providers are not taught how to diagnose and treat ADHD in adults.
-The absence of clinical practice guidelines for adults has created a significant gap in mental healthcare across the country.
+With no clinical practice guidelines, healthcare providers are not taught how to diagnose and treat ADHD in adults.
+This has created a significant gap in mental healthcare across the country.

 ADULT ADHD GUIDELINES DEVELOPMENT